DanTappan/VISCA-Game-Controller/README.md

 </tr>
 </table>

-### 4 Axis Joystick
+### Homebrew 4 Axis Joystick
-The program supports the following functions using a simple 4 axis joystick.
+The program supports the following functions using a homebrew controller based on https://github.com/DanTappan/Pico2Joystick, which supports a 4 axis joystick, 4 buttons, and a transition-bar.

 Other functions can be provided by Bitfocus Companion, via the OSC interface or the VISCA Relay
 ![4axis Joystick](4axis.png)